SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 > Note: If you would like to switch users, clear the browser cache first.
 For example, in Google Chrome, press `CTRL+SHIFT+DEL`, go to *Advanced*, and choose a time range and *Passwords and other sign-in data*.

-If you want to get more details about the application implementation, go to [Test, Trace, Debug](./16-Test-Trace-Debug.md).
+If you want to get more details about the application implementation, see [Ensure Code Quality, Test, and Troubleshoot the Application](./16-Test-Trace-Debug.md).

 For more in-depth information on building SAP Cloud Application Programming Model applications, see the [SAP Cloud Application Programming Model documentation](https://cap.cloud.sap/docs/).